 Shibuya is a trendy, hip, and fun-loving ward in Tokyo that never seems to sleep.
 From shopping and eating gluten-free ramen to seeing an upcoming artist live, there is always something to do.
 That’s why we have this Shibuya Guide to make sure you have a wonderful experience here.

-As the main entertainment hub in Tokyo for young people and foreigners, the city has come so far since its early beginnings.
+As Tokyo’s main entertainment hub for young people and foreigners, the city has come a long way since its early days.
 Shibuya is also known for being both accessible and affordable.

-When it comes to shopping, compared to the likes of Ginza which is known for its luxury brands, Shibuya has much more variety.
-You still have the luxury brands, but there are also much more affordable and lesser well-known clothing stores in between.
+When it comes to shopping, compared to Ginza, known for its luxury brands, Shibuya offers much more variety.
+You still have the luxury brands, but there are many more affordable, lesser-known clothing stores in between.

 This is a neighborhood guide to Shibuya.
 We’re here to cover the ward, look at the station, and the different districts that make up Shibuya, and explore how to stay in the loop for all the festivities.

-At the heart of Shibuya is the Shibuya Station, infamous for begin maze-like and crowded.
-Here, three major train corporations own lines that run through Shibuya station: JR, short for Japan Rail, Keio, and Tokyu
+At the heart of Shibuya is the Shibuya Station, infamous for being maze-like and crowded.
+Here, three major train companies operate lines that run through Shibuya Station: JR (Japan Rail), Keio, and Tokyu.

-When navigating this station, it is important to note that transferring from one corporation to another means you have to first leave the ticket gate and enter another.
+When navigating this station, it is important to note that transferring from one corporation to another requires leaving the ticket gate and entering another.

-However, if you are just changing trains within the same corporation, then quite often you don’t need to go through a ticket gate at all.
+However, if you are just changing trains within the same corporation, you often don’t need to go through a ticket gate at all.
 Here is a breakdown of the different lines and what direction they go in:

-• The Shonan-Shinjuku line goes to the Shonan coast and Kanagawa.
+- The Shonan-Shinjuku line runs along the Shonan coast and into Kanagawa.

-• The Ginza line from Shibuya can take you towards Ginza and also Asakusa.
+- The Ginza line from Shibuya can take you to Ginza and also Asakusa.

-Tip: The train station can be overwhelming at times as there are so many lines and even more exits.
-If you are coming from a Tokyu train line, one rule of thumb to remember is how to find your way to Hachiko, the dog statue which is right next to scramble square.
-You need to just look for exit 8 and an easy way to remember this is eight in Japanese is hachi and so follow hachi (8) to get to Hachiko.
+Tip: The train station can be overwhelming at times, as there are so many lines and even more exits.
+If you are coming from a Tokyu train line, one rule of thumb to remember is how to find your way to Hachiko, the dog statue, which is right next to Scramble Square.
+You just need to look for exit 8; an easy way to remember this is that eight in Japanese is hachi, so follow hachi (8) to get to Hachiko.

 Check out: How to Get Around Japan with Public Transportation

-The store in Shibuya is one of the largest and caters to tourists so it is a perfect place to shop for omiyage (souvenirs).
-The Mega Don Quijote is a great place to grab a bargain as products are sold at a discounted price.
+The store in Shibuya is one of the largest and caters to tourists, so it is a perfect place to shop for omiyage (souvenirs).
+The Mega Don Quijote is a great place to grab a bargain, as products are discounted.

-Again this Mega Don Quijote has an excellent range of omiyage as it is centered in a popular tourist destination.
+Again, this Mega Don Quijote offers an excellent range of omiyage, as it is located in a popular tourist destination.

 If you want to explore other cool neighborhoods in Tokyo besides Shibuya, check out this article!